 Our service this Sunday begins at 10:00 a.m.
 You can participate in person or connect with our community online via the live stream.
 The link is available here.

-Next Sunday, February 1, we will celebrate The Lord’s Supper.
+This Sunday, February 1, we celebrate The Lord’s Supper.
 If you are unable to attend, but would like to receive communion, please contact your elder and we will arrange for communion to be brought to you.

 The Annual Congregational Meeting will take place on March 1, 2026.
-Reports are due in the office by February 1 and the Congregational Report will be distributed to the congregation on Sunday, February 15.
+Reports are due in the office this Sunday and the Congregational Report will be distributed to the congregation on Sunday, February 15.

-2026 Vancouver Island Presbytery Summer Camps: Your Presbytery Camp Committee has made the following reservations
+2026 Vancouver Island Presbytery Summer Camps: This Presbytery Camp Committee has made the following reservations:

 For inquiries please contact the Camp VIP Registrar at jermareng@outlook.com